 It’s pretty clear that almonds are a monster of an antioxidant source, and a tasty one too.

-The dark side, volume one – the fat profile
+The dark side 1# – the fat profile

 However, it all goes wrong for almonds starting now.
 If almonds are so loaded with acne nutrition, then why do they actually worsen acne in so many?
 It all starts with the fat composition, a common problem with nuts.